10 Best Hydration Bladders of 2023 – Reviews & Top Picks

 If you’re like us, you love the convenience and freedom that a hydration pack can offer, allowing complete use of your hands while multiplying your water carrying capacity.
 We wanted to find the best hydration bladders for our packs, and if you read our reviews, you already know that we think we have.
-For us, the Platypus Big Zip Water Reservoir is the best overall.
+For us, the Platypus Big Zip Water Reservoir is the best water bladder overall.
 There was a lot we liked about this bladder, such as the fast flow valve with leakproof shutoff, and the lifetime warranty.
 Plus, you get all of that for a very reasonable price.

 If you want the most affordable way to get a quality hydration bladder, we suggest looking at the Aquatic Way Hydration Bladder.
-It’s a three-liter, BPA-free bladder that’s price very affordably but still offers durable leak resilience.
+It’s a three-liter, BPA-free bladder that’s priced very affordably but still offers durable leak resilience.

 Lastly, for a premium hydration reservoir with a matching price tag, we were most impressed by the Osprey Hydraulics Reservoir.
 It had no plastic taste, even when new, and it was packed with great features.
 We loved the backer plate that made it easier to shove in a tight pack, and the magnetic bite valve is a nice touch.